Serving the community, near and far!

 Teas at the International House at the University of PAInternational picnicPresented African sculpture made by Jim Camp to the African American Museum in Philadelphia.

-The Bucks County (PA) Chapter of The Links, Incorporated continues to look toward the future by increasing its participation nationally and internationally for a stronger participation with people of good faith and deeds.
+The Bucks County (PA) Chapter of The Links, Incorporated continues to look toward the future by expanding its impact locally and internationally.

 Cherylayne B. Walker